-The performance of the Association's repair service remains very strong with all emergency repairs being completed in an average of 2.86 hours.
-On average the non-emergency repairs took 6.14 days to complete, well with the 10 day target.
+The performance of the Association's repair service remains very strong with all emergency repairs being completed in an average of 2.19 hours.
+On average the non-emergency repairs took 9.49 days to complete, which remains within the 10 day target despite the restrictions in place for much of the year.